ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 ALTER TABLE mt DROP PART 'all_4_4_0';
 ```

-Note: the command does NOT throw an exception on an invalid `partition_expr`.
+Note: the command does NOT throw an exception if the specified part does not exist,
+e.g. `ALTER TABLE mt DROP PART 'i_do_not_exist'` will succeed.

 ## DROP DETACHED PARTITION\|PART {#alter_drop-detached}